Fact: Runner’s love strength training.

 Does strength training increase body weight in runners?

 The short answer is no. Many runners are hesitant to start strength training as they believe this will increase there body mass, which isn’t ideal for most endurance runners.
 Don’t worry, studies show that completing concurrent endurance and strength training does not result in a significant gain in body mass.
+Furthermore, if you complete heavy strength exercises where you complete 4-6 reps of an exercise, you are unlikely to increase muscle mass.
+However, if you are completing 10-15 repetitions you are actually more likely to increase muscle size, as more repetitions of a moderate weight stimulate hypertrophy (increased muscle size) compared to less reps of a heavier weight.

 References